Mieszko I: Involvement in German internal disputes; Second marriage

 The Polish-German agreement was concluded in the spring or possibly summer of 980, because in November of that year Otto II left his country and went to Italy.
 It appears that during this time Mieszko I married Oda, daughter of Dietrich of Haldensleben, Margrave of the Northern March, after abducting her from the monastery of Kalbe.
 Chronicler Thietmar described the event as follows:

-When Bolesław's mother died his father married, without permission from the Church, a nun from the monastery in Kalbe, daughter of Margrave Dietrich.
+When Bolesław's mother died, his father married, without permission from the Church, a nun from the monastery in Kalbe, daughter of Margrave Dietrich.
 Oda was her name and her guilt was great.
-For she scorned her vows to God, and gave preference to the man of war before him (...).
-But because of the concern for the well-being of the homeland and the necessity to secure its peace, the event caused no break of relations, instead a proper way was found to restore concord.
-For thanks to Oda the legion of followers of Christ became augmented, many prisoners returned to their country, the shackled had their chains taken off, and the gates of prisons were opened for the trespassers.
+For she scorned her vows to God, and gave preference to the man of war before him [...]
+But because of the concern for the well-being of the homeland and the necessity to secure its peace, the event caused no break in relations; instead, a proper way was found to restore concord.
+For thanks to Oda, the legion of followers of Christ became augmented, many prisoners returned to their country, the shackled had their chains taken off, and the gates of prisons were opened for the trespassers.

-Although Thietmar made no mention of warfare that possibly took place on this occasion, the information on the return of the accord, acting for the good of the country and release of prisoners indicate that a conflict actually did occur.
+Although Thietmar made no mention of warfare that possibly took place on this occasion, the information on the return of the accord, acting for the good of the country and release of prisoners indicates that a conflict actually did occur.

 The marriage with Oda considerably affected the position and prestige of Mieszko, who entered the world of Saxon aristocracy.
 As a son-in-law of Margrave Dietrich, he gained an ally in one of the most influential politicians of the Holy Roman Empire.
 As the Margrave was a distant relative of the Emperor, Mieszko became a member of the circle connected to the imperial ruling house.

 Cooperation with Sweden and the war against Denmark

-Probably in the early 980s Mieszko allied his country with Sweden against Denmark.
+Probably in the early 980s, Mieszko allied his country with Sweden against Denmark.
 The alliance was thought to be sealed with the marriage of Mieszko's daughter Świętosława with the Swedish king Erik, though it appears it likely was not the case.
 The content of the treaty is known from the traditional account—not entirely reliable, but originating directly from the Danish court—given by Adam of Bremen.
 In this text, probably as a result of confusion, he gives instead of Mieszko's name the name of his son Bolesław:

 The King of the Swedes, Erik, entered into an alliance with the very powerful King of the Polans, Bolesław.
 Bolesław gave Erik his daughter or sister.
-Because of this cooperation the Danes were routed by the Slavs and the Swedes.
+Because of this cooperation, the Danes were routed by the Slavs and the Swedes.

 Mieszko decided on the alliance with Sweden probably in order to help protect his possessions in Pomerania from the Danish King Harald Bluetooth and his son Sweyn.
 They may have acted in cooperation with the Wolinian autonomous entity.
-The Danish were defeated c.
+The Danes were defeated c.
 991 and their ruler was expelled.
 The dynastic alliance with Sweden had probably affected the equipment and composition of Mieszko's troops.